tmp-smart-into-hl7/smart-on-fhir.github.io/authorization/index.md

 * Apps should persist tokens and other sensitive data in app-specific storage locations only, not in system-wide-discoverable locations.

+* An app must validate the the signature of the Open ID Connect ID Token according to the algorithm defined in the JWS _alg_ header.
+In the case where the JWS _alg_ is "none", the app must reject any claims where the issuer is different from the url of the authorization server.

 #### *SMART authorization sequence*

 <img class="sequence-diagram-raw" src="http://www.websequencediagrams.com/cgi-bin/cdraw?lz=bm90ZSBsZWZ0IG9mIEFwcDogUmVxdWVzdCBhdXRob3JpemF0aW9uCkFwcCAtPj4gRUhSIEF1dGh6IFNlcnZlcjogUmVkaXJlY3QgaHR0cHM6Ly97ZWhyADUJZV91cmx9Py4uLgoAZgVvdmVyADITQQAnCCBBcHBcbihtYXkgaW5jbHVkZSBlbmQtdXNlAE4GZW50aWMAgQ4FXG5hbmQADw4AgSYJKQpOb3RlIABWGE9uIGFwcHJvdmFsCgCBQRAgLT4-AIIBBwCBSBBhcHAgcgCBZwdfdXJpfT9jb2RlPTEyMyYAgVcJAII-DUV4Y2hhbmdlIGNvZGUgZm9yIGFjY2VzcyB0b2tlbjtcbmlmIGNvbmZpZGVudGlhbCBjbGllbnQsAIFyCXNlY3JldApBcHAtPgCCaBJQT1NUAIJsCgBPBSB1cmx9XG5ncmFudF90eXBlPQCDOg1fY29kZSYAgSQSAIJ7GwCCagdlIGEAgxQFAIEcFgCCaQcAg0YXSXNzdWUgbmV3AIFyBiB3aXRoIGNvbnRleHQ6XG4ge1xuIgCCEwZfAIIUBSI6IgCBcwYtAIIjBS14eXoiLFxuImV4cGlyZXMtaW4iOjM2MDAsXG4icGF0aWVudCI6IjQ1NiIsXG4uLi5cbn0Ag0MUAIVZBVsAgnYMIHJlc3BvbnNlXQ&s=default&h=NA3OIkJNCqFraI5a">